Common Youth Leg Injuries

 More info: Osgood Schlatter’s Disease

 Pain at the lower pole of the knee cap (patella).
 Overstraining causes Sinding-Larsen-Johansson disease.
-It is the because of excessive participation in running and jumping sports that the tendon pulls bone off the knee cap.
+It is because of excessive participation in running and jumping sports that the tendon pulls bone off the knee cap.
 This type of injury responds to reduced activity and physiotherapy.

 More info: Sinding Larsen Johansson Syndrome